Tammi Terrell: Personal life

 In 1962, 17-year-old Terrell became involved in an abusive relationship with James Brown, who was 12 years her senior.
 One night on the road in 1963, Terrell left Brown after he assaulted her for not watching his entire performance.
 Bobby Bennett, former member of the Famous Flames, witnessed the incident.
-"He beat Tammi Terrell terrible.
+"He beat Tammi Terrell terribly.
 She was bleeding, shedding blood.
-Tammi left him because she didn't want her butt whipped," said Bennett.
+Tammi left him because she didn't want her butt whipped", said Bennett.

 During the Motortown Revue in 1966, Terrell embarked on a torrid romance with The Temptations lead singer David Ruffin.
 That year, Terrell accepted Ruffin's surprise marriage proposal.
 After Terrell announced their engagement onstage during an appearance together, she discovered that he was already married.
 Ruffin had a wife, three children, and another girlfriend in Detroit.
 This revelation and Ruffin's drug addiction led to violent arguments.
-Terrell told Ebony magazine in 1969 that she believed her emotional state during this relationship was a contributing factor to her headaches, which would come after quarrels.
+Terrell told Ebony magazine in 1969 that she believed her emotional state during this relationship was a contributing factor to her headaches, which came after quarrels.

 In 1967, Terrell ended their relationship after Ruffin hit her in the head with his motorcycle helmet.
 It was rumored that Ruffin also hit Terrell in the head with a hammer, which further complicated her unknown condition.
-However, this rumor was dispelled in Terrell's Unsung episode.
+This rumor was disputed in Terrell's Unsung episode.

-At the time of Terrell's death, she was engaged to Ernest "Ernie" Garrett.
-He was a doctor at the hospital where she had been treated.
+At the time of Terrell's death, she was engaged to Ernie Garrett, a doctor at the hospital where she had been treated.

-Death
+Illness and death

-Because of ongoing complications due to brain cancer, by early 1970, Terrell was using a wheelchair, experienced blindness and hair loss, and weighed only 93 lb.
-Following her eighth and final operation on January 21, 1970, Terrell went into a coma.
+Due to ongoing complications resulting from a brain tumor, by early 1970, Terrell was using a wheelchair, experienced blindness and hair loss, and weighed only 93 lb.
+Following an eighth operation on January 21, 1970, Terrell went into a coma.
 She died on March 16 at the age of 24.
 Terrell's funeral was held at the Janes Methodist Church in Philadelphia.

-She was interred at Mount Lawn Cemetery in Sharon Hill, Pennsylvania.
-At the funeral, Gaye delivered a final eulogy while "You're All I Need to Get By" was playing.
-According to Terrell's fiancé Dr. Ernest "Ernie" Garrett, who knew Gaye, her mother angrily barred everyone at Motown from her funeral, except for Gaye, whom she felt was Terrell's closest friend.
-She blamed most of the label from failing to protect her from David Ruffin during their relationship.
+At the funeral, Gaye delivered a eulogy while "You're All I Need to Get By" was playing.
+According to Terrell's fiancé Ernie Garrett, who knew Gaye, Terrell's mother Jennie angrily barred everyone at Motown from the funeral, except for Gaye, whom she felt was Terrell's closest friend.
+She blamed most of the label for failing to protect her from David Ruffin during their relationship.
+Terrell was interred at Mount Lawn Cemetery in Sharon Hill, Pennsylvania.

-Gaye never fully got over Terrell's death, according to several biographers who have stated that Terrell's death led Gaye to depression and drug abuse.
-In addition, Gaye's classic album What's Going On, an introspective, low-key work that dealt with mature themes, released in 1971, was in part a reaction to Terrell's death.
+Gaye reportedly never fully got over Terrell's death, according to several biographers who have stated that Terrell's death led Gaye to depression and drug abuse.
+In addition, his classic album What's Going On, a reflective, low-key work that dealt with mature themes, released in 1971, was in part a reaction to Terrell's death.